jenniferboedker/Sample_Tracking_Status_Overview/README.rst

   mvn clean jetty:run -Denvironment=testing -Demail=<email> -Dauth_id=<auth provider id>

 You also see, that you need to provide two more properties then, ``email`` and ``auth_id``.
-The email property is used to form you portal-user id, the auth-id is the one that is provided by the authentication provider after successful login into the portal.
+The email property is used to generate your portal-user id, the auth-id is the one that is provided by the authentication provider after successful login into the portal.
 As wen run in test mode here, you need to simulate it with the properties.